 Powerpoint Presentation on "A Bird's Eye View of the LUMKO Way of Being Church."
-Facilitator: Sister Ephigenia Gachiri, IBVM.
+Facilitator: Mwanajumuiya Sister Ephigenia Gachiri, IBVM.

-Touchdown Period.
-Reports on 2017 Kenya Lenten Campaign.
-Workshop for new SCC Leaders, St. Austin Parish on "servant leadership."
-Comparing and contrasting the "Real" and the "Ideal" in our ongoing evaluation assessment of SCCs.
-Dull, boring SCC meetings because of poor leadership.

-Handouts: "Cartoon of Kokoteni Model of Church" (one page)

-"LUMKO Poster: Communion of Communities Model of Church" (one page)

-"The Comprehensive LUMKO Approach" (one page)

-"7-Step Gospel Sharing" (one page)

-"Evaluation of 7-Step Gospel Sharing" (one page)

-"Group Response Drawings" (two pages)

-"Group Response Guide Sheet" (one page)

-"How to Evaluate SCCs" (one page).
+Handouts: "Cartoon of Kokoteni Model of Church" (one page) "LUMKO Poster: Communion of Communities Model of Church" (one page) "The Comprehensive LUMKO Approach" (one page) "7-Step Gospel Sharing" (one page) "Evaluation of 7-Step Gospel Sharing" (one page) "Group Response Drawings" (two pages) "Group Response Guide Sheet" (one page) "How to Evaluate SCCs" (one page).

 Lumko's eight methods of prayer and Bible Reflection.
 Valuable resources for our parish pastoral ministry in Africa.
 Questions and discussion.
-SCC is not a cooperative or a fundraising agency.
+SCC is not a cooperative group or a fund-raising agency.

 METHOD NO. 5.
-Part of third period modeling the Seven-Step Gospel Sharing in our three SCCs using the Group Response Method/Bible--Mirror Method (E-Resource No. 8 in the Online Resource Materials in the free, online Ebook) based on the Gospel of the Third Sunday of Lent (19 March, 2016) - Year C: John 4-5-42.
-NOTE: This includes a three-five-minute period of buzz groups.
-Everyone receives and comments on the drawing.
+Third period modeling the Seven-Step Gospel Sharing in our three SCCs using the Group Response Method/Bible--Mirror Method (E-Resource No. 8 in the Online Resource Materials in our free, online Ebook) based on the Gospel of the Third Sunday of Lent (19 March, 2016) - Year A: John 4: 5-15: "Story of the Samaritan Woman at the Well."
+NOTE: Everyone receives and comments on the drawing on "problems in daily life" ahead of time.
 The facilitator/animator uses the Group Response Guide Sheet.
+There is a five-minute period of buzz groups of two people each.
+One example: In one small community in our class the participants had a deep reflection on the "problem" of tribalism and negative ethnicity in Kenya and other countries of Africa in the context of the Gospel verse "for Jews use nothing in common with Samaritans" in the "Story of the Samaritan Woman at the Well."
+Action God wants us to do: In the August, 2017 National Elections Kenyans should vote for the best, most-qualified candidate, not the candidate from his or her own ethnic group.